jgressmann/supercan/Windows/qtsupercanbus/README.md

 # Prerequisites

-You need to install the _driver_ package for Windows, that is the COM server for the plugin to work.
+You need to install the _driver_ package for Windows which contains the COM server required for the plugin to work.